-Most are quite confused over the questions, whether we should defragment Solid State Drives or SSD’s in Windows 10/8/7 and whether Windows itself defrags them during Automatic Maintenance.
+Most are quite confused over the questions, whether we should defragment Solid State Drives or SSDs in Windows 11/10/8/7 and whether Windows itself defrags them during Automatic Maintenance.
 But many have these questions – Should I defragment SSD or Solid State Drive?
 Do you need to defrag SSD?
-What happens if you defrag a SSD?
+What happens if you defrag an SSD?
 Here is more light on the subject.

 Do you need to defrag SSD?

-SSD or Solid State Drive, also known as Electronic Disks, have no moving mechanical parts, such as movable read and write heads and the spinning disks.
+SSD or Solid State Drive, also known as Electronic Disk, has no moving mechanical parts, such as movable read and write heads and the spinning disks.
 SSDs use non-volatile flash memory, unlike the HDDs (or Hard disk drives).
 A general perception about the SSDs is that, these disks have a shorter lifespan and that these disks can handle a very limited number of writes.
 Thus defragmenting SSD’s is not a good idea.
-So the question arises, if Windows is defragmenting SSDs automatically; then is it a good thing?
+So the question arises if Windows is defragmenting SSDs automatically; then is it a good thing?

 Does Windows carry out defragmentation of SSDs